James Mattis’s Leadership Philosophy

 - Share your courage.

-- There are three times of information: housekeeping, decision-making and alarms.
+- There are three types of information: housekeeping, decision-making and alarms.
 Of each, ask: what do I know?
 Who needs to know?
 Have I told them?

 - Be ethically ferocious.
 [See: Doing the right thing]